rachanaganesh/CalNet/545-p2_HKR/Readme.txt

 545 Software Architecture

 Project number and name:
-Project #2 – Calc Net
+Project #2 â€“ Calc Net

-Team name and members:
-HKR, Heena Pallan,Kamakshi Chaudhry,Rachana Ganesh

 Intro (including the algorithm used):
 This project is designed to run a factory floor of machines which help compute